rssh/dotty-cps-async/docs/MonadContexts.rst

 if we know that we  exclusively own ``f`` evaluation.
 This can be an approach for lazy effect.
 The design choice for possible solutions is quite large.

+With direct context encoding, you can pass information from the top-level context into subsequential computations via monad conversion boundaries with a custom implementation of |CpsMonadContextInclusion|_.

 For monad writers: as a general design rule, use monad context when you want to provide access to some API, which should be visible only inside a monad (i.e. inside |async|_ or direct context function).
 For trivial cases, when you don't need a context API, you can mix |CpsMonadInstanceContext|_ into your implementation of trait |CpsMonad|_.
 For more advanced cases, we advise using the |CpsContextMonad|_ trait.